chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 </h4>
 <dl>
 	<dd style="margin-left:3.2em;">
-		This tells the Arduino IDE which platform is used by this board.
-This sets which compiler toolchain and run-time implementation is used by the board.
-All chipKIT boards should use pic32.
+		This tells the Arduino IDE which platform is used by this board which sets the compiler toolchain and run-time implementation used.
+This should be set to pic32 for all chipKIT boards.
 	</dd>
 </dl>